Improving Autoformalization Using Direct Dependency Retrieval: Introduction

 However, these approaches face two critical limitations.
-First, relying solely on generative models to directly synthesize formal code often overlooks the context of existing definitions and lemmas within the formal library \citep{yang2023leandojo,zhang2024consistent}.
-This lack of contextual awareness is a primary reason for hallucinations in the model's use of identifiers and construction of syntax \citep{}.
-For complex theorems, effectively leveraging relevant conclusions from the library is crucial for reducing formalization difficulty.
-Without this capability, LLMs are forced to locally reinvent functionally equivalent but more complex expressions or to selectively ignore key premises they cannot handle, which readily introduces errors.
-Similiar results have been reported in \citet{wu2022autoformalization} and \citet{yu2025formalmath}, pointing out that definitional mismatches between informal mathematics and the formal library, as well as the inappropriate usage of tactics and theorems are primary causes of formalization failures.
-Figure \ref{fig:example-0} (a) intuitively illustrates this issue: unable to access the predefined \texttt{Nat.factorization} in the library, the model attempts to construct an equivalent operator locally, resulting in erroneous code.
-Similarly, the results in Table \ref{tab:results-3}, which show a significant performance decline for all ICL-based models as task difficulty increases, further underscore the severity of this problem.
-Second, the retrieval strategies for library dependencies in existing methods are often rudimentary, yielding results with weak semantic relevance to the informal statement \citep{azerbayev2023proofnet,yang2023leandojo}.
+First, relying solely on generative models to directly synthesize formal code often overlooks the existing definitions and lemmas within the formal library \citep{yang2023leandojo,zhang2024consistent}.
+This ignorance is a primary reason for the model to hallucinate non-existent formal objects or generate syntactically incorrect code \citep{wu2022autoformalization,liu2025rethinking}.
+Results presented in Table \ref{tab:dependency-retrieval-hall} demonstrate that even with a two-stage ICL approach, where dependencies are retrieved prior to the main task, the problem of hallucination in model outputs remains significant.
+Second, the retrieval strategies for library dependencies in existing methods are rudimentary, yielding results with weak semantic relevance to the informal statement \citep{azerbayev2023proofnet,yang2023leandojo}.
 The libraries of mainstream theorem provers are vast and continually growing; for instance, Lean 4's mathlib contains over 240,000 entries, including many with similar descriptions and usage.
 Simple retrieval methods struggle to achieve both high efficiency and precision.
-This challenge is confirmed by the experiments in \citet{liu2025rethinking} as well as our own results presented in Table \ref{tab:dependency-retrieval-1}.
+This challenge is confirmed by the experiments in \citet{liu2025rethinking} as well as our own results presented in Table \ref{tab:dependency-retrieval-icl}.